jagthedrummer/seshy-lander/source/subscriptions.html.markdown

 Each Subscription is owned by a single Team.
 Billing Admins for that Team can manage that Subscription.

-A single Subscription can be extended to cover multiple Teams.
+A single Subscription can be extended to cover multiple Teams via Umbrella Subscriptions.

 All Projects that are owned by Teams that are covered by a Subscription will count towards the storage quota of that Subscription.